 - Cut down or stop on things that may be causing carpal tunnel syndrome.
 This highlights why you cannot work until the condition has gone away.

 - Wear a wrist splint.
 This will help to relieve pressure on the nerve.
 You should wear it while you sleep at night.
-You will need to wear this for a minimum of one month before you start to experience the benefits.
+You will need to wear this for a minimum of one month before starting to experience the benefits.

 If none of the above has worked, your GP will probably recommend that you have an injection into your wrist.
-This is designed to ease the pain and to reduce the swelling around the nerve.
-However, this type of injection is not necessarily a cure, and so you might need to have them every few months.
-Again, this is the type of thing your doctor will advise on.
+This is designed to ease the pain and reduce the swelling around the nerve.
+However, this type of injection is not necessarily a cure, so you might need to have them every few months.
+Again, this is the type of thing your doctor will advise on ahead of your carpal tunnel syndrome claims.
+At that stage, the law firm that we work with can manage your case.

 You might be wondering whether or not this is a common condition in the UK.
 The most recent statistics provided by the UK Government’s Health and Safety Executive are for 2019.
 They show that there were 135 new cases of carpal tunnel syndrome during this period.
 In the table below, you can see the new claims that have been made for both carpal tunnel syndrome and vibration white finger from 2010 until 2019.